YiqinYang/ICQ/README.md

 # ICQ (Single Agent)

-This is a pytorch implementation of IAC on [Datasets for Deep Data-Driven Reinforcement Learning (D4RL)](https://github.com/rail-berkeley/d4rl), the corresponding paper of ICQ is [Believe What You See: Implicit Constraint Approach for Offline Multi-Agent Reinforcement Learning](https://arxiv.org/abs/2106.03400).
+This is a pytorch implementation of ICQ on [Datasets for Deep Data-Driven Reinforcement Learning (D4RL)](https://github.com/rail-berkeley/d4rl), the corresponding paper of ICQ is [Believe What You See: Implicit Constraint Approach for Offline Multi-Agent Reinforcement Learning](https://arxiv.org/abs/2106.03400).

 ## Requirements